weiiwang01/hockeypuck-k8s-operator/docs/explanation/charm-architecture.md

 For this charm, the following Juju events are observed:

-1. [app_pebble_ready](https://documentation.ubuntu.com/juju/3.6/reference/hook/index.html#container-pebble-ready): fired on Kubernetes charms when the requested container is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+1. [`app_pebble_ready`](https://documentation.ubuntu.com/juju/3.6/reference/hook/index.html#container-pebble-ready): fired on Kubernetes charms when the requested container is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-2. [config_changed](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#config-changed): usually fired in response to a configuration change using the CLI. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+2. [`config_changed`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#config-changed): usually fired in response to a configuration change using the CLI. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-3. [secret_storage_relation_created](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-created): fired when the relation is first created. **Action**: generate a new secret and store it in the relation data.
+3. [`secret_storage_relation_created`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-created): fired when the relation is first created. **Action**: generate a new secret and store it in the relation data.

-4. [secret_storage_relation_changed](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-changed): fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+4. [`secret_storage_relation_changed`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-changed): fired when a new unit joins in an existing relation and whenever the related unit changes its settings. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-5. [secret_storage_relation_departed](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-departed): fired when a unit departs from an existing relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+5. [`secret_storage_relation_departed`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#endpoint-relation-departed): fired when a unit departs from an existing relation. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-6. [update_status](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#update-status): fired at regular intervals. **Action**: validate the configuration, run pending migrations and restart the workload.
+6. [`update_status`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#update-status): fired at regular intervals. **Action**: validate the configuration, run pending migrations and restart the workload.

-7. [secret_changed](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#secret-changed): fired when the secret owner publishes a new secret revision. **Action**: validate the configuration, run pending migrations and restart the workload.
+7. [`secret_changed`](https://documentation.ubuntu.com/juju/latest/reference/hook/index.html#secret-changed): fired when the secret owner publishes a new secret revision. **Action**: validate the configuration, run pending migrations and restart the workload.

-8. [database_created](https://github.com/canonical/data-platform-libs): fired when a new database is created. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+8. [`database_created`](https://github.com/canonical/data-platform-libs): fired when a new database is created. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-9. [endpoints_changed](https://github.com/canonical/data-platform-libs): fired when the database endpoints change. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+9. [`endpoints_changed`](https://github.com/canonical/data-platform-libs): fired when the database endpoints change. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-10. [database_relation_broken](https://github.com/canonical/data-platform-libs): fired when a unit participating in a non-peer relation is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+10. [`database_relation_broken`](https://github.com/canonical/data-platform-libs): fired when a unit participating in a non-peer relation is removed. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-11. [ingress_ready](https://github.com/canonical/traefik-k8s-operator): fired when the ingress for the app is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+11. [`ingress_ready`](https://github.com/canonical/traefik-k8s-operator): fired when the ingress for the app is ready. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-12. [ingress_revoked](https://github.com/canonical/traefik-k8s-operator): fired when the ingress for the web app is not ready anymore. **Action**: validate the charm configuration, run pending migrations and restart the workload.
+12. [`ingress_revoked`](https://github.com/canonical/traefik-k8s-operator): fired when the ingress for the web app is not ready anymore. **Action**: validate the charm configuration, run pending migrations and restart the workload.

-13. [rotate_secret_key](https://documentation.ubuntu.com/juju/latest/user/reference/action/): fired when secret-rotate is executed.  **Action**: generate a new secret token for the application.
+13. [`rotate_secret_key`](https://documentation.ubuntu.com/juju/latest/user/reference/action/): fired when secret-rotate is executed.  **Action**: generate a new secret token for the application.

-14. [block_keys_action](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the block_keys action is run. **Action**: deletes the required keys from the database and adds them to the blocklisted keys list.
+14. [`block_keys_action`](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the `block_keys` action is run. **Action**: deletes the required keys from the database and adds them to the `blocklisted` keys list.

-15. [rebuild_prefix_tree_action](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the rebuild_prefix_tree action is run. **Action**: Rebuilds the ptree used by Hockeypuck.
+15. [`rebuild_prefix_tree_action`](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the `rebuild_prefix_tree` action is run. **Action**: Rebuilds the `ptree` used by Hockeypuck.

-16. [lookup_key_action](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the lookup_key action is run. **Action**: Searches for the required key in the database.
+16. [`lookup_key_action`](https://documentation.ubuntu.com/juju/latest/reference/action/): fired when the `lookup_key` action is run. **Action**: Searches for the required key in the database.

 > See more in the Juju docs: [Hook](https://documentation.ubuntu.com/juju/latest/reference/hook/)